 After the race the 200 best placed competitors will be checked as well as random compliance controls.

 During the race each member of the organizing staff has the authority to report of abnormal speed.
 Noted competitors will be checked after the race.

 Maximum skiing time

-For safety reasons last time allowed to enter new loop is 12:40 PM for Open classes and 4:10 PM for Competition classes.
+For safety reasons last time allowed to enter new loop is 10:30 AM for Alliansloppet OPEN.

 If you chose to abandon the race it is mandatory to inform the staff in the finish area.

 If you don’t inform the organizer you will be considered as missing after a certain amount of time.